 Enter if you dare!
-Manor von Barron is the latest in Lego's Creator range.
+The Manor von Barron Haunted House is among the latest in Lego's Creator range.
 A spooky haunted theme park-style design, this incredible Lego set for adults is packed full of the most amazingly fine detail.
 Home to one of the world's greatest villains, this set is a nostalgic throwback to classic Lego adventure sets, featuring rare bricks and so ancient artefacts hidden throughout.

 If you want to take this set to another level, you can motorise it with Powered Up, meaning the lights and various rides – including the working and dropping elevator – within the house can all be controlled by your smartphone.
 The organ is also one to look out for – an incredible piece of lego engineering.

-Anyone who's into cars and how they work will absolutely love Lego's Land Rover set.
+Anyone who's into cars and how they work will absolutely love the Lego Land Rover set from the Lego Technic line.
 All the little details are included, including an extremely complicated gearbox, working steering and forward-folding seats.
-In short, if you can't afford the real thing, then buy this instead.
+If you can't afford the real thing, then buy this instead.
 And if you can afford the real thing, then buy this as a replica to make you even more excited about the real deal.

-Okay, so it's a bold claim to call this the best TV Lego set, especially if you're not a fan of Stranger Things (although we've yet to come across anyone who isn't).
+Now, this is a retired set, so it's not that easy to grab anymore.
+But we've kept it in this list because you can still find it (on eBay, for example), and for die-hard fans you really can't do much better than this.
+It may be a bold claim to call this the best TV Lego set you can buy, especially if you're not a fan of Stranger Things (although we've yet to come across anyone who isn't).
 But we're sticking by it.
 And we'll tell you why.

-If you're into space and rockets, then this incredible Nasa Apollo Saturn V Lego set is the one for you.
-Just incase you're wondering why this particular rocket has been immortalised in the famous little brick, between 1967 and 1973, the Apollo Saturn V took multiple missions beyond the limits of earth’s atmosphere and on 16th July, 1969 took the first manned mission to the moon.
+If you're into space and rockets, then this incredible set is the one for you.
+Just in case you're wondering why this particular rocket has been immortalised in the famous little brick, between 1967 and 1973, the Apollo Saturn V took multiple missions beyond the limits of earth’s atmosphere and on 16 July, 1969 took the first manned mission to the moon.

 This almost one meter-high (approximately 1:110 scale) model is built in a way to replicate the craft as much as possible.
 Just like the real-life rocket, it can break apart into three elements, with removable S-IC first and removable S-II second rocket stages, and removable S-IVB third rocket stage with the Apollo spacecraft and rescue rocket at the top.

-This spectacular Lego replica of the Buggati Chiron supercar is the perfect set for the car lovers and petrol heads among you.
+This spectacular Lego Bugatti Chiron supercar is the perfect set for the car lovers and petrol heads among you.
 At over 3,500 pieces, this is an epic set, which features the most fine detail any super-car fan would wish to see.